n7ipb/svxlink_configs/README.md

 ## Sample svxlink configuration files to use as templates.

+These all will need to be modified to work for your particular circumstance

 ### Just copy the desired file to your ../etc/svxlink/svxlink.conf file.

 - svxlink-hs.conf	A simplex system to be used as either a local Hot Spot connected